SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/index.md

 ![GoldSim elements](../figures/input_elements.PNG "Courtesy of GoldSim")

 **Stocks**: These are the state variables or outputs of your model.
 For example, the population of animals in an ecosystem or the volume of water in a tank.
+In this workshop we are going to use the pool element.